michaelgruczel/teststrategies-and-tools-for-java/README.md

 # teststrategies-and-tools-for-java

-> :warning: TOOD this tutorial is under development, don't use it at the moment
+> :warning: TODO this tutorial is under development, don't use it at the moment

 This repo is just a collection of best practices and tools with simple example snippets for the development of Java Applications.
 It starts with the Teststrategy since often discussion are fought about tools without understanding the context and because more testing does not mean better testing.

-Before to select the right tools, I recomment to setup a strategy.
+Before selecting the "right" tools, I recomment to setup a strategy.
 A strategy starts with the risks and requirements.
 The second step is to select the most effective approaches to cover these.